briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

 As used in this chapter:

-1. _(a)_ "Alcohol concentration" means the concentration of alcohol in a person’s blood, breath or urine.
+1. _(a)_ "Alcohol concentration" means the concentration of alcohol in a person's blood, breath or urine.
 When expressed as a percentage, it means grams of alcohol per the following:

     1. _(1)_ One hundred milliliters of whole blood, blood serum, or blood